VeroCraft/verocraft.co/index.md

   title: Our Process
   body: We have decades of experience to lean on as we train and mentor the next generation
     of amazing coders.
-- template: section-partial-collection
+- template: partial-collection-items
   sub_collection: employers
   limit: '3'
   title: Our Employers
   body: We've seen many of our students already placed in jobs with some great companies.
-- template: section-partial-collection
+- template: partial-collection-items
   sub_collection: team
   limit: '3'
   title: Our Team